Histamine Receptor Function

 The "I take Claritin and it does nothing" experience may be about the histamine pathway (DAO, HNMT, HDC) rather than receptor blockade.
 Which receptor variant pattern you carry decides whether antihistamines are the right tool, whether upstream histamine management is more useful, or whether a combination approach is the move.

 Histamine Receptor Function is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the toxin sensitivities spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the toxin sensitivities spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →